Conan Role-Playing Game: Publication history

-This boxed game was designed for players age 10 and up contained a full-color map, a 32-page rule book, a 16-page reference guide of talents, weaknesses, and charts, and a 48-page notebook about the land of Hyboria plus two 10 sided dice.
+The following year, Zeb Cook adapted the rules from Marvel Super Heroes for a new role-playing game, Conan.
+This boxed set, with cover art by Jeffrey Butler and interior art by Jeff Easley, was designed for players age 10 and up and contained a full-color map, a 32-page rule book, a 16-page reference guide of talents, weaknesses, and charts, and a 48-page notebook about the land of Hyboria plus two 10 sided dice.

-Game mechanics
+TSR produced three adventures for the game in 1985: